The Firemen's Ball: Plot

 The bumbling volunteer fire department in a small Czechoslovak town organizes a ball in the town hall, including a raffle and a beauty pageant.
 The firefighters also plan to present a small ceremonial fire axe as a birthday gift to their retired chairman, who has cancer (although they believe he does not know it himself as doctors were forbidden from revealing terminal illnesses to their patients).
 During preparations for the ball, a man sets a banner ablaze and finds himself dangling from the rafters of the town hall when his colleagues allow his ladder to fall.

 Raffle prizes start disappearing: a cake, a bottle of cognac, a head cheese, a chocolate ball.
 Josef, one of the firefighters, sees the prizes are missing, but no one admits to knowing anything about the thefts; he eventually finds out that even his wife is involved.
 During the ball, a bickering committee of firefighters looks for candidates for the beauty contest, but they have difficulty finding enough of them.
 A man buys drinks for the committee members to persuade them to include his homely daughter among the candidates.
 An amorous couple paw each other under the raffle table.

-After much trouble, seven contestants for the pageant are found.
+After much trouble, seven (and eventually eight) contestants for the pageant are found.
 They are told that the winner will present the gift to the chairman after the contest, and the committee instructs them in how to pose and walk.
 However, when the contest begins, the girls flee from the hall and lock themselves in the bathroom.
 Consequently, the crowd starts dragging replacement candidates to the stage and a melee ensues.
 An old woman is crowned the winner and the audience cheers.